Contrarian Corpus

 Mobis A/S operating margin

-Consistently >25% — the division being handed to Glovis at a discount
+Consistently >25% — division being handed to Glovis at a stingy implied multiple

 Pattern membership